-There are two ways you can help an older person that might be feeling lonely through Age UK:
+Here are three ways you can help an older person that might be feeling lonely through Age UK:

-If you are a runner, have a look at GoodGym, a community of runners that gets that extra motivation to run regularily from visiting an older person once a week.
+- if you are a runner, have a look at GoodGym, a community of runners that gets that extra motivation to run regularly from visiting an older person once a week.

-4) Pet sit or volunteer for an animal charity
+4) Dog walk or pet sit for an animal charity